RobC30/COVID-Risk-Analysis/README.md

 ## __Data Training & Model Choice__

 __RandomForestClassifier__ <br>
 For the data analysis, the initial plan was to use RandomForestClassifer to determine a country's predicted state of COVID risk.
 The model is to forecast a future month's number of COVID deaths based on a number of features.
 We used __sklearn's model_selection__ module, imported __train_test_split__ class and used the default setting for testing & training sizes (75/25).
+Only the last 3 months worth of data was analyzed when considering vaccination/booster efforts.
 The features are as follows:

 <div align="center">